guinea-pigg/Pagination_in_API_Documentation/chapters/Implementing_Pagination_in_API_Documentation.md

 <a id="Pagination-Examples"></a>
 ## Programming Languages in which the Pagination is Implemented:

-Pagination can be implemented in API documentation in several ways:
+Technical writers should remember that pagination can be implemented in API documentation in several ways:
 - Python (using requests library)
 - JavaScript (using fetch API)
 - Java (using HttpURLConnection)